gwenzel/MacrosPLP_py/README.md

 call pip install [wheel_file_path]
 ```

+Example name of wheel_file_path: "D:\Python_wheels\macros_plp-0.0.2-py3-none-any.whl"

+To avoid having conflicting packages on the same environment, new wheel files are being installed in new environments, labeled in the same way.
+For example, version 0.0.2 was installed in the environment "plp_v02".

 ## How to use

 The idea is to be able to call each script and have it create the required files on the Temp folder.